chivicoko/e-learnr/PROJECT_DOCUMENTATION.md

     ```
     This will serve the json data provided at ./data/elearncourses.json as the mock data for json-server

-    `This same data is provided at public/elearncourses.json as a back-up for the live link`

   3. The mock API will be available at `http://localhost:3001`, providing endpoints such as:
     - `/departments`: Retrieves all departments and their courses.
     - `/departments/{id}`: Fetches a specific department by its ID.